Common London Tourist Mistakes: Tips to Avoid When Visiting

 Know the local Holidays and Bank Holidays

-As you are planning, make sure that you look at what holidays might be occurring during your stay.
-For some holidays, it might be hard to find places to dine and common tourist sights might be closed.
+As you plan, consider what holidays might occur during your stay.
+On some holidays, it might be hard to find places to dine and common tourist sights might be closed.
 This might also affect the prices of hotels and airfare.

 Balancing Indoor and Outdoor Activities

-London is a big city teeming with diverse experiences regardless of the time of year.
-Balance your itinerary with indoor and outdoor activities to make the best of London’s unpredictable weather.
+London is a big city that is teeming with diverse experiences regardless of the time of year.
+Balance your itinerary with indoor and outdoor activities to make the best of Londonโs unpredictable weather.
 Always carry an umbrella to be prepared.

 A great way to explore London for the first time is by mixing iconic indoor places like Westminster Abbey with a leisurely walk along the South Bank.